-- a) Buildings within the MDZ3OD should be LEED Silver certifiable, under Version 4 (or later) of the New Construction or Homes Rating Systems by the USGBC. - b) Building roofs should be constructed for the potential installation of photovoltaic panels. - c) Landscape and Site Development - 1.
-On-site retention of the runoff from the developed site using green infrastructure (GI) and low-impact development (LID) practices should be considered. - 2.
+- a) Buildings within the MDZ3OD should be LEED Silver certifiable, under Version 4 (or later) of the New Construction or Homes Rating Systems by the USGBC. - b) Buildings should be ready for the installation of photovoltaic panels. - c) Landscape and Site Development - 1.
+On-site retention of the runoff from the developed site using green infrastructure and low-impact development practices should be considered. - 2.
 Pest concerns should be minimized and the risk of exposure to pesticides through appropriate site design measures should be limited. - 3.
 A combination of green space, tree canopy, and light-colored hardscape materials to reduce the heat island effect of the project site should be utilized. - 4.
 Invasive plant species should not be introduced to the project site. - 5.
 Turf grass areas should be reduced and native or adapted plant areas should be increased to reduce outdoor water use. - 6.
 Existing healthy, viable trees should be retained.